w3c/personalXR/README.md

 ```

-The following component uses <code>data-purpose</code>, and <code>data-symbol</code> sematics, along with some ARIA role, state information, to load a <a href="https://www.blissymbolics.org/index.php/symbol-files">Bliss symbol set</a>, to replace the default user interface.
+The following component uses <code>data-purpose</code>, and <code>data-symbol</code> semantics, along with some ARIA role, state information, to load a <a href="https://www.blissymbolics.org/index.php/symbol-files">Bliss symbol set</a>, to replace the default user interface.

 ```html
 <a-gui-toggle symbols